 Art Print Considerations

-Thank You for Considering a Purchase.
+Thank You for Considering a Purchase of Fine Photographic Art.

 So you've decided to purchase one or more photographs from my galleries.
 Congratulations and thank you very much for your support and interest.
 Your next few decisions are going to involve determination of the size and mounting of your art purchase.
 Ultimately the decision is yours.
 However, I want you to be one very happy owner for years to come.
 That said, I encourage you to consider the following points.